peergum/OS-MusXpand/README.md

 It's important to note the MusXpand sources are released AS-IS.

-What this means is that although MusXpand is a fully functional project (visit http://www.musxpand.com if you want to give it a try) I had to remove some information from the code (keys, secrets, etc...) along with some pictures and logos.
+What this means is that although MusXpand is a fully functional project.
+I had to remove some information from the code (keys, secrets, etc...) along with some pictures and logos.

 "MusXpand" is also a TRADEMARK I registered in 2010 in the United States and in